Major Capital Contracts (Skills Training Requirements) Bill

 Overview

-This bill mandates that public authorities in the UK, when awarding major capital contracts (over £50 million), require contractors to provide apprenticeships, skills training, and to advertise job vacancies locally.
-The aim is to boost skills and employment within local communities.
+This bill mandates that public authorities in the UK, when awarding major construction contracts (over £50 million), require contractors to provide apprenticeships and extensive skills training for their workforce, promoting local employment and skill development.

 Description

-• Apprenticeships: Contractors must employ an average of at least 2% apprentices or advanced apprentices across their workforce.
+- Apprenticeship Requirement: Contractors must maintain a minimum average of 2% apprentices or advanced apprentices within their workforce on major capital projects.

 Government Spending